 This class offers intensive training in listening, speaking, reading, writing, and grammar skills in preparation for the French Language Advanced Placement Exam.
 Films and cultural material are also used.
 Students are strongly advised to purchase text and dictionary.
 Summer work is required.
-Students who sign up for an Advanced Placement class will take the corresponding Advanced Placement test.
+Students may take the corresponding Advanced Placement Test.